 Not everything is online, and this is especially true in the humanities.
-Go to Quicksearch or Orbis and search the title of the journal as a Journal Title.
+Go to Quicksearch and search the title of the journal as a Journal Title.
 All available formats (print, electronic, or microform) and issues held by the library will be listed in your search results.

 If the journal title or issue you want is not owned by the Yale University Library, place a request via Interlibrary Loan using the citation you found in the article database.

 WorldCat is an online "union catalog"--a database of over 1 billion records of books and other materials held in more than 10,000 academic, public, special and national libraries around the world.
 Use WorldCat to locate materials outside of Yale, including archival collections and essays or plays within anthologies.
 The free Web version is at WorldCat.org.

 A full-text-searchable database of play scripts, full-length video and audio productions, and scholarly works on theory, criticism, and practice from Bloomsbury, Methuen, Nick Hern, Faber and Faber, and other partners.
 Especially useful are the play finder and monologue search tools.
 Video and audio packages include:

 A fully indexed, cross-referenced and annotated databank of over 60,000 journal articles, books, book chapters and dissertation abstracts on all aspects of theatre and performance in 126 countries.

 Performing Arts Periodicals Database (formerly International Index to the Performing Arts Full Text)

 This article index draws its current content from more than 200 scholarly and popular performing arts periodicals, and covers a broad spectrum of the arts and entertainment industry, including dance, drama, theater, stagecraft, musical theater, circus performance, opera, pantomime, puppetry, magic, performance art, film, television and more.